 For our younger members, there usually isn’t any work outside of project meetings.
 However, 4-H also has things like Presentation Day, Film Fest, the Alameda County Fair, and other events where 4-H members can make presentations or other exhibits to present or enter into competitions.
 None of these are required, but they offer a lot of value to the 4-H experience.
 And as members get older, there might be more individual work required in a project.
 Let me give an example.
 So, I am doing a Chemistry project for younger members this year, and for the most part, we are going to meet once a month in my backyard dissolving M&Ms and learning chemistry.
 There really isn’t any community service I can offer the kids, and there won’t be any homework, although I will share resources and sites for further learning if desired.
 One of my members might decide that he wants to do a presentation (Presentation Day is in Feb/March), and loves one of the experiments we did so much that he does a demonstration of it for his presentation.
 And then he decides to make an educational poster about Chemistry for the County Fair.
 Neither the presentation or poster are required to be in Chemistry, but it broadens his experience and learning to tell other people about what he learned, right?

-So, older kids can get homework, although again, it just varies with the project and the leader.
-All members can do presentations, maybe a movie for Film Fest, or some kind of entry for the fair.
-If a teen gets motivated, they could organize an Environmental Science Field Day for all of the clubs in Alameda County, and reach even more people.
-They will have 4-H insurance and institutional help to make this happen – honestly, there’s so much to take advantage of in 4-H.
+Another project I have run (for 12 years now) is our Environmental Stewardship: Plastics Pollution project.
+Not only did we do shoreline cleanups for our meetings, we also did some citizen science and studied a square foot of shoreline to quanitate how much plastic we found.
+I had members do some research about plastics issues at home to present to the others at meeting, so older kids can get homework, although again, it just varies with the project and the leader.
+I also encouraged them to do presentations, maybe a movie for Film Fest, or some kind of entry for the County Fair in June.
+If they had wanted, they could have organized an Environmental Science Field Day for all of the clubs in Alameda County to reach even more people.
+They would have had 4-H insurance and institutional help to make this happen – honestly, there’s so much to take advantage of in 4-H.

 How is 4-H different from the Boy and Girl Scouts?